|Gongfu Cha | White Tea | Yellow Tea | Green Tea | Oolong | Pu-erh Tea | Tea Pots | Photos

 I’ve always thought that China has the highest quality green teas.
 Japan also produces very high quality green tea, but it is processed a bit differently, and their flavors are different.
 The highest quality Chinese green tea is picked pre-Qing Ming just as the bushes begin their growth.
 Outside of Souzhou, Barbara and I have visited Xishan, the largest island in Lake Tai Hu.
 The village of Piao Miao had a snow fall one week earlier.
 We were climbing the short mountain and stepping all over the broken Qing and Ming Dynasty pottery shards to watch our friend, Zhou Guo-Dong (Dong dong), pick and process Bi Luo Chun tea.
 His five family members would pick the smallest of emerging branch tips from 6 in the morning until noon – picking maybe 500 grams of leaves that day.
 It takes about 120,000 young sprouts to make one kilo of finished tea (and that may be the Chinese / Taiwanese way of measuring tea weight where 1 kilo = 600 grams).
 The leaves would be hand sorted to pick only the best leaves that would not be broken or bruised.
 The daily batch would then be dried and pressed by his father in a wok heated with a small wood fire stoked by his uncle.
 Later crops of leaves would, of course, produce much higher quantities of tea leaves as the bushes actively started to grow but the taste changes.
 The 2006 pre-Qing Ming Bi Luo Chun is being picked from Dong dong’s tea bushes on top of the highest point on Piao Miao which faces East and is being dried and pressed in a large steel wok by his Father and Uncle at their home on the southern base of the mountain right now – 3/28/2006.

-There are many types of Chinese green teas – we have been enjoying pre-Qing Ming plucked Bi Luo Chun, pre-Qing Ming picked Lung Jing Xiwu (West Lake) Dragon Well from around Hangzhou in Zhejiang Province (the best quality comes from Xifeng) – it takes 70,000 – 80,000 young leaves to make 1 kilo of this tea (leaves from Xifeng are amber green in color while leaves from the more mass produced areas of Hangzhou are emerald green in color), Mao Jian, Mao Feng grown in Huangshan Yellow Mountain, Anhui Province – the smallest, rarest, and most tender of which is named Sparrow’s Tongue, Pingshu Gun Powder (small tightly rolled balls), Lu Shan Yun Wu - there are just so many and they all have different tastes and feelings.
+There are many types of Chinese green teas – we have been enjoying pre-Qing Ming plucked Bi Luo Chun, pre-Qing Ming picked Lung Jing from Xihu (West Lake) Dragon Well from around Hangzhou in Zhejiang Province (the best quality comes from Xifeng) – it takes 70,000 – 80,000 young leaves to make 1 kilo of this tea (leaves from Xifeng are amber green in color while leaves from the more mass produced areas of Hangzhou are emerald green in color), Mao Jian, Mao Feng grown in Huangshan Yellow Mountain, Anhui Province – the smallest, rarest, and most tender of which is named Sparrow’s Tongue, Pingshu Gun Powder (small tightly rolled balls), Lu Shan Yun Wu - there are just so many and they all have different tastes and feelings.
 There is also a very large difference in quality between the hand-picked competition grade tea that the farmers produce in much smaller quantities to enter into tasting competitions each spring (smallest quantity = highest price) and the same farmer’s high quality and standard quality (may be machine pruned) production teas.
 Tasting is the determining factor.
-In general for Lung Jing (Dragonwell) green tea - pre-Qing Ming produces about 25% of the yearly harvest demaning the highest prices (maybe $200/100 g retail) - the taste of this will be a bit lighter / the remaining 75% harvests the will be done as the plants grow faster up to the end of April and the prices will drop to maybe $45/100 grams - do not trust any Lung Jing Dragonwell labeled as produced after the end of April nad is less than $45/100g from Xihu; the tea plant cultivar will depend upon taste (Qun Ti Zhong is the original variety in the Xihu area having a slight reddish tinge to the foliage which has more roasted bean flavor / Long Jin 43 and the smaller leaf cultivar (Shou Yeh?) developed around 1960 to potentially garner higher market pricing and would be harvested about 2 - 3 weeks earlier & has a nice fresh balanced flavor / and Wu Niu Zao which is extremely early harvested & has a very very green flavor); as for origin of the particular tea farms (elevation is not that important for Lung Ching and is generally around 250 meters but there are higher locations which will produce crops at a slightly later date because of the elevation) - Xihu is very consistant for high quality but is expensive - other locations in the Provence also produce quality; the pickings consist of one bud plus one or two young leaves; most production today utilizes machines to do the initial enzyme killing roasting done in 250 gram lots after the fresh leaves have been slightly wilted followed by hand firing on a wok starting @ 150 C (302 F) and increasing every 2 minutes up to 200 C (390 F) to get the final moisture content to less than 7%.
+In general for Lung Jing green tea - pre-Qing Ming produces about 25% of the yearly harvest demaning the highest prices (maybe $200/100 g retail) - the taste of this will be a bit lighter / the remaining 75% harvests the will be done as the plants grow faster up to the end of April and the prices will drop to maybe $45/100 grams - do not trust any Lung Jing Dragonwell labeled as produced after the end of April nad is less than $45/100g from Xihu; the tea plant cultivar will depend upon taste (Qun Ti Zhong is the original authentic variety in the Xihu / Shaoxing area having a slight reddish tinge on the overall slightly yellow tone to the foliage which has more roasted bean flavor / Long Jin 43 from the Xinchang area and the smaller leaf cultivar (Shou Yeh?) developed around 1960 to potentially garner higher market pricing and would be harvested about 2 - 3 weeks earlier & has a nice fresh balanced flavor - this is the cultivar that is most abundant / and Wu Niu Zao from the Wenzhou area further to the south which is extremely early harvested with higher yields & has a very very green flavor); as for origin of the particular tea farms (elevation is not that important for Lung Ching and is generally around 600 to 750 meters but there are higher locations which will produce crops at a slightly later date because of the elevation) - Xihu is very consistant for high qualitymay be overly expensive - other locations in the Provence also produce high quality; the pickings consist of one bud plus one or two young leaves; most production today utilizes machines to do the initial enzyme killing roasting done in 250 gram lots after the fresh leaves have been slightly wilted followed by hand firing on a wok starting @ 150 C (302 F) and increasing every 2 minutes up to 200 C (390 F) to get the final moisture content to less than 7%.
 It may be difficult to obtain Lung Jing that has been hand roasted twice (less than 0.01% produced in the world) but if you can it will be slightly more yellow & green in color (compared to the machine initial roasting which will be a more uniform green color) - the more yellow, the more nutty flavor - also the totally hand roasted would be slighty darker and overall finer in finish and the flavors are more roasty nutty.
 Quality should focus mostly on taste and not principally on looks.
-Look for consistency (skill) and smaller shorter leaves indicating younger pickings.
+Look for consistency (skill), smaller shorter leaves indicating younger pickings, and vibrancy in color.
+A Long Jing tea that is a year old (depending upon how it was stored) may be less vibrant in color with a slight grey tone.
 Definately stay away from any Lung Jing which is all leaves and no buds.
+One last note on quality - when you measure out a specificweight of leaves (say 6.0 grams) - the smaller more dense volume usually equates to quality.

 Most Japanese green teas are first steamed for about 30 seconds, sorted, and then dried over various amounts of heat.